 The OMA Columbia Mentoring Initiative (CMI) is an inter-generational mentorship program that connects first years with returning students (Upper-Class Mentors), and all students with alumni.
-CMI provides students the opportunity to get involved in various "family trees" - Arab and Middle Eastern, Asian, Black, Indigeous, International, Latino, and LGBTQ.
+CMI provides students the opportunity to get involved in various "family trees" - Arab and Middle Eastern, Asian, Black, Indigeous, International, Latinx, LGBTQ+ and Mixed Heritage.
 Although participants will be asked to specify one family tree, we recognize the multiple identities of our students and provide opportunities for CMI participants to get involved in cross-cultural program-wide events.

-- Attend weekly family tree chair meetings—not permitted to miss more than two (2) meetings per semester
+- Attend weekly CMI Co-Chair Leadership Meetings—not permitted to miss more than two (2) meetings per semester

 - Attend the mandatory family tree chair retreat, training(s), and program kick-off